Subscription Checkouts

 |---|---|

-charge_amount | The recurring price, in token’s smallest unit (e.g. "9990000" = 9.99 USDC). |
+price | The recurring price.
+Token-denominated plans (no price_currency): settlement-token smallest unit (e.g. "9990000" = 9.99 USDC).
+FIAT plans: minor units of price_currency. |

 period_duration | Seconds between scheduled charges.
 Minimum 1 hour.
 Day-of-month and other calendar billing is the merchant’s responsibility — schedule the API call when desired. |